 The Advocacy Group at Cardenas Partners

-He and his wife, Sara, met as undergraduates the University of Iowa and now reside in Tallahassee.
-They are the proud parents of Brooks, Blair and Blake.
+He and his wife, Sara, met as undergraduates and now resides in Tallahassee.
+They are the proud parents of 3 children.